williambarshop/milkyway_compose/README.md

 ```
 To ensure that you can see the two nodes.
 If you can, then we can move on!

-### 5. Let's label our windows node so that we can target pulsar to run on it and not try to launch on the linux machine!
+### 5. Let's label our nodes OS types
+Doing this is necessary so that we can target pulsar to run on Windows, and not have Docker try to launch on it on the linux machine!
 ```
 [wbarshop@headnode milkyway_compose]$ sudo docker node ls
 ID                           HOSTNAME      STATUS  AVAILABILITY  MANAGER STATUS